 The three are made with pizza dough, so they have that in common.
 The fillings or pizza toppings depend on where they are made and who made them.
 However, the biggest difference between these three is their shape and manner of cooking.

-While pizza is baked, panzerotti and Stromboli are fried.
-Also, the pizza is circularly-shaped and is topped, while the other two are stuffed.
+While pizza and stromboli are baked, panzerottis are fried.
+Also, the pizza is circularly-shaped and is topped, panzerotti is stuffed, while stromboli is rolled.

 Panzerotti is flipped and sealed and has a half-moon shape with ridges on the edge where it is sealed.
 Stromboli is rolled like a burrito and then sealed.